lucasaa482/gitscrolls/meta/architecture.md

 ## The Circular Architecture: Endings as Beginnings

-The GitScrolls follow a **circular structure** where Scroll X (The Return Home) completes the odyssey by creating the conditions for new odysseys to begin.
+The GitScrolls follow a **circular structure** where Scroll X (Where Heroes Go to Die) completes the odyssey by creating the conditions for new odysseys to begin.
 This reflects the eternal truth that:

 - Every senior developer was once a confused beginner
 - Every teacher was once a struggling student